- Pi Signals version 5.0 is a highly customizable and comprehensive pack of indicators mentioned as below:

 - Manage your trade: Monitor your trade and adjust your stop-loss and take-profit levels as the market moves.
 Be prepared to exit the trade if the price action goes against you.

 - The Fibonacci table display the 0%, 23.6%, 38.2%,50% 61.8%, 78.6% and 100% percentage based on the top and bottom.

 - If you prefer to use Heikin Ashi candle stick over normal candles then you are the right place.

-- Our indicator detects Doji candles on plot them in Orange color.
+- Our indicator detects Doji candles on plot them in Purple color.
 Generally, continuous Doji candle indicates exhaustion and potential trend reversals.

-- We have got two additional indicators called "Downtrend" and "Uptrend"
+- We have got two additional indicator settings called "Downtrend" and "Uptrend"

 - Wherein, you need to follow the small "Down" or "Up" arrow plotted above or below the candle.

 - This gives a trader a confidence to HOLD as long as the arrows keep plotting.